misterraj7/misterraj7/README.md

-- 👋 Hi, I’m @misterraj7
+- 👋 Hi, I’m @misterraj7, Senior Technical Architect
-- 👀 I’m interested in developing products in Microsoft technologies
+- 👀 I’m interested in developing products in Microsoft Technologies
-- 🌱 I’m currently learning Blazor
+- 🌱 I’m currently learning Azure Products and docker
-- 💞️ I’m looking to collaborate on product architecture, database design, development and testing
+- 💞️ I’m looking to collaborate on product architecture, database design, development, testing and CI/CD
 - 📫 How to reach me ... email me at misterraj at the rate of gmail.com

 <!---